bempp/bempp-legacy/doc/source/tutorial_dirichlet.rst

 are handled.
 Obviously, Python does not have the concept of templates, so the selection of these types must happen in another way than by specifying them in angular brackets.
-Internally, during compilation of the Python bindings each C++ class templated is instantiated for all the sensible combinations template parameters, and each instance is wrapped by a Python class with a unique name
+Internally, during compilation of the Python bindings each C++ class template is instantiated for all the sensible combinations of template parameters, and each instance is wrapped by a Python class with a unique name
 (e.g. ``GridFunction_float64_complex128`` wraps ``GridFunction<double,
 std::complex<double> >``).
-However, it would be tedious to have to specify correct types each time a Python object is constructed, especially since different C++ classes take different sets of template parameters.
+However, it would be tedious to have to specify these types whenever a Python object is constructed, especially since different C++ classes take different sets of template parameters.
 For this reason, BEM++ provides helper ``create...`` functions for constructing Python objects wrapping C++ objects.
-If the a C++ class depends on template parameters, the Python ``create...`` function takes a ``Context`` object as its first parameter and uses its basis function type and result type to determine the appropriate values for these parameters in the C++ template instantiation of the
+If a C++ class depends on template parameters, the corresponding ``create...`` function takes a ``Context`` object as its first parameter and uses its basis function type and result type to determine the appropriate values for these parameters in the C++ template instantiation of the